 DIY Easter Basket Idea

-DIY Easter Basket Idea from Upcycled Packing Paper – A Cute & Easy Craft
+DIY Easter Basket Idea from Upcycled Packing Paper (Cute, Easy, and Budget‑Friendly!)

 A messy workspace with packing paper, scissors, and planter, chalk paint around.